masoncfrancis/CS3450-5-App/README.md

 #### Create a Virtual Environment

-Once the code has been downloaded or cloned to a folder, it is recommended, but not required, to create a Python virtual environment.
+Once the code has been downloaded or cloned to a folder, it is recommended (but not required) to create a Python virtual environment.
 If you decide not to, please skip to the 'Install Project Dependencies' section.
 Otherwise, continue following the instructions in this section.

 Open a terminal in the project folder and run this command (replacing `python3` with `python` as necessary for your installation):